project-kaat/ctf-writeups/googleCTF2022/Weather/README.md

 ```

 Nothing beats the feeling of seeing a carefully placed 'A' on the screen :}

 ![test exploit output](./res/exploit.png)

 ## Get that flag...ROM

 Now let's write a real shellcode.

-_I could definitely use an 8051 assembler for this task but for some reason, becoming the 8051 assembler myself was too much for to give up_
+_I could definitely use an 8051 assembler for this task but for some reason, becoming the 8051 assembler myself was too much fun to give up_

 ```asm
 mov r0, 0                   ; 78 0                  ;init counter